 The COVID-19 pandemic remains a rapidly evolving situation and management does not yet know the full extent of its potential impact on business operations.
 We will carry on closely monitoring the effects of the pandemic.
-Management expects to continue to take actions as may be required or recommended by government authorities, and is planning around an expectation that international travel may be limited until at least March 2022.
-For additional information on risks posed by the COVID-19 pandemic, refer to the section titled "Risk Factors" included elsewhere in this prospectus.
+Management expects to continue to take actions as may be required or recommended by government authorities, and had planned around an expectation that international travel may be limited until at least March 2022.
+We are now seeing an extensive increase in travel globally.